apollographql/apollo/docs/source/platform/schema-validation.md

 - `queryCountThresholdPercentage` - Similar to `queryCountThreshold`, but expressed as a percentage of all operation volume.
   > Note: these flags are compatible with each other.
 In the case that both are provided, an operation must meet or exceed both thresholds.

+If you have requests for other filtering or threshold mechanisms, we'd love to hear them!
+Please feel free to submit a [feature request](https://github.com/apollographql/apollo-tooling/issues/new?template=feature-request.md) or PR to the [apollo-tooling](https://github.com/apollographql/apollo-tooling/) repo.

 ```bash
 apollo service:check \
 # Validate the schema against operations that have run in the last 5 days